BDC Hamburger Icon

 Open row

-Agile methodology, a process that breaks larger projects down into smaller phases and focuses on constant improvement, is one of the more collaborative methods of project management.
-As such, measuring your team’s productivity efficiently is essential.
-Being able to measure how productive individuals are in each sprint of the project is helpful for employees, managers and the process of effectively completing the overall project.
+Agile methodology, a process that breaks down larger projects into smaller phases and focuses on constant improvement, is one of the more collaborative methods of project management.
+As such, efficiently measuring your team’s productivity is essential.
+Being able to measure how productive individuals are in each sprint of the project is helpful for employees, managers, and the process of effectively completing the overall project.

 Agility in project management

-At its core, agile methodology is an approach to project management that breaks projects down into smaller phases (often referred to as “sprints”) and is focused on continuous improvement.
+At its core, agile methodology is an approach to project management that breaks down projects into smaller phases (often referred to as “sprints”) and is focused on continuous improvement.

 • Working software over comprehensive documentation: Developing good, working software is more important than exhaustive documentation.